Home Compare ADM.L vs SMHN.DE

 Admiral Group vs SUSS MicroTec: Which Stock Looks Stronger in 2026?

-Admiral holds the cleaner structural position, with the lead spread across valuation and profitability.
+Admiral holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
 SUSS MicroTec SE does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ADM.L: STOXX 600, SMHN.DE: HDAX).